MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Automation/v1.0.12/Set-AzureRmAutomationDscNode.md

 ```

 ### -Force
-ps_force the command to run without asking for user confirmation.
+Forces the command to run without asking for user confirmation. the command to run without asking for user confirmation.

 ```yaml
 Type: SwitchParameter